 Download limits generally range from 1GB a month to around 40GB, and some packages impose no limit on how much you can download per month.
-When signing up for a broadband package you'll have to identify how much you and the people you live with are likely to download each month and then choose a suitable limit accordingly.
+When signing up for a broadband package you will have to identify how much you and the people you live with are likely to download each month and then choose a suitable limit accordingly.

 Light Internet Usage: 1-10GB

 Those who use the internet for moderate surfing and never download more than the occasional film or song have a real opportunity to save money on their broadband bundle by going for a low download limit.
-If your main activity on the internet consists of browsing, sending and reading emails and occasionally streaming videos or music, there's no need to be paying out for a package whose download limit is infinite.
+If your main activity on the internet consists of browsing, sending and reading emails and occasionally streaming videos or music, there is no need to be paying out for a package whose download limit is infinite.

 Medium Internet Usage: 10-20GB